didsomeonecloneme/didsomeonecloneme.github.io/index.md

 title: Detect Phishing Attacks
 hero:
     title: Did someone clone me?
-    subtitle: Request a link below and start detecting phishing attacks on your website
+    subtitle: Request a link below and start detecting phishing attacks abusing your website
     search: true
     image: dscm.png
 image: /uploads/dscm_sm.png
-description: We offer a free service that enables you to detect phishing attacks on your website.
+description: We offer a free service that enables you to detect phishing attacks abusing your website.
 This allows you to protect your website and it's visitors against phishing attacks.
 ---
 {% include boxes.html columns="3" title="" subtitle="" %}